Before Farkas: Preparatory Instructor for French Horn (1937) on the Single B-Flat

 If band directors better understood the single B-flat it would get more use, it is in fact a great beginner instrument.
 For a variety of reasons, they don’t, but Moore and Sieg being practical band directors had tried the option and found it worked well.

-E. C. Moore had other publications, including a publication from Leblanc Educational Publications titled The Band Book.
-Some excerpts from that book may be found online here, including the following tips for band directors that any horn player would do well to put into practice.
+E. C. Moore had other publications, including a publication from Leblanc Educational Publications titled The Band Book, including the following tips for band directors that any horn player would do well to put into practice.

 Do you teach good posture?